d2l-ai/d2l-en/chapter_preliminaries/probability.md

 ```

 If you run the sampler a bunch of times, you will find that you get out random
 values each time.
-As with estimating the fairness of a die, we often want to
+As with estimating the fairness of a dice, we often want to
 generate many samples from the same distribution.
 It would be unbearably slow to
 do this with a Python `for` loop, so `random.multinomial` supports drawing
 multiple samples at once, returning an array of independent samples in any shape